 Besides Nancy, his wife of 42 years, he is survived by sons Michael, of Passaic, NJ, Robert of McLean, VA, Jeffrey of Washington, DC and Joseph of Scottsdale, AZ and daughter, Julia of Fairfax, VA and their spouses, eleven grandchildren and three great grandchildren.
 A private gathering in celebration of his life will take place in October.
 To leave a message of remembrance, please visit www.CarpinoCares.com.

-To send flowers to Stephan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Stephan Lesher, please visit our floral store.